GabeScott/standard-works-vault/General Conference/2000 April - The Widows of Zion.md

 The doctrine of the Church is very clear regarding widows.

 In the early Church, the leaders were chastised for neglecting their widows.
-“Seven men of honest report” were called to assist.2
+“Seven men of honest report” were called to assist.[^2]

-Paul instructed the Saints to honor widows.3 He taught that anyone who provided “not for his own, and specially for those of his own house, ... hath denied the faith, and is worse than an infidel.”4
+Paul instructed the Saints to honor widows.[^3] He taught that anyone who provided “not for his own, and specially for those of his own house, … hath denied the faith, and is worse than an infidel.”[^4]

 As Brigham Young organized the first pioneer trek to the valley of the Great Salt Lake in 1847, he counseled the Saints as follows:

-“Let each company bear an equal proportion, according to the dividend of their property, in taking the poor, the widows, the fatherless, and the families of those who have gone into the army, that the cries of the widow and the fatherless come not up into the ears of the Lord against this people.”5
+“Let each company bear an equal proportion, according to the dividend of their property, in taking the poor, the widows, the fatherless, and the families of those who have gone into the army, that the cries of the widow and the fatherless come not up into the ears of the Lord against this people.”[^5]

 I believe this effort of helping the widows cross the plains is one of the greatest modern examples of how we should care for widows.

-Modern revelation reveals the order of the Church: “Women have claim on their husbands for their maintenance, until their husbands are taken. ...
-Children have claim upon their parents for their maintenance. ...
+Modern revelation reveals the order of the Church: “Women have claim on their husbands for their maintenance, until their husbands are taken. … Children have claim upon their parents for their maintenance. …

-“And after that, they have claim upon the church.”6
+“And after that, they have claim upon the church.”[^6]

-The Doctrine and Covenants states further, “And the storehouse shall be kept by the consecrations of the church; and widows and orphans shall be provided for, as also the poor.”7
+The Doctrine and Covenants states further, “And the storehouse shall be kept by the consecrations of the church; and widows and orphans shall be provided for, as also the poor.”[^7]

-The book of James contains one of the most beautiful descriptions of the doctrine of the Church regarding our responsibility as family and friends of widows: “Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world.”8
+The book of James contains one of the most beautiful descriptions of the doctrine of the Church regarding our responsibility as family and friends of widows: “Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world.”[^8]

-The term widows is used 34 times in the scriptures.
+The term *widows* is used 34 times in the scriptures.
 In 23 of these passages, the term refers to widows and the fatherless.
 I believe the Lord has a tender feeling toward widows and the fatherless, or orphans.
 He knows that they may have to rely more completely on Him than on others.
 Their prayers will be more personal and lasting, service to fellowmen more genuine, and faith greater.

 The faith of widows is legendary in scripture.

 The widow of Zarephath showed her faith when she provided the prophet Elijah with a morsel of bread rather than using the last of her meal and oil to feed her son and herself and then die.
 The scriptures record: “And she went and did according to the saying of Elijah: and she, and he, and her house, did eat many days.

-“And the barrel of meal wasted not, neither did the cruse of oil fail, according to the word of the Lord, which he spake by Elijah.”9
+“And the barrel of meal wasted not, neither did the cruse of oil fail, according to the word of the Lord, which he spake by Elijah.”[^9]

 Perhaps symbolic of the trust widows have in the Lord is the phrase “and she went and did according to the saying of Elijah.”

-Anna, a widow of 84 years who served continually in the temple, recognized the infant Jesus at His presentation in the temple.10
+Anna, a widow of about 84 years who served continually in the temple, recognized the infant Jesus at His presentation in the temple.[^10]

-Perceiving the great faith of the widow of Nain, Jesus Christ raised her dead son, her only son, as he was being taken outside the gate of the city to be buried.11
+Perceiving the great faith of the widow of Nain, Jesus Christ raised her dead son, her only son, as he was being taken outside the gate of the city to be buried.[^11]

 As an example of the true spirit of giving, the story of the widow’s mite is forever immortalized as among the greatest of all the Savior’s teachings:

 “The people cast money into the treasury: and many that were rich cast in much.

-“And there came a certain poor widow, and she threw in two mites. ...
+“And there came a certain poor widow, and she threw in two mites. …

 “And he called unto him his disciples, and saith unto them, Verily I say unto you, That this poor widow hath cast more in, than all they which have cast into the treasury:

-“For all they did cast in of their abundance; but she of her want did cast in all that she had, even all her living.”12
+“For all they did cast in of their abundance; but she of her want did cast in all that she had, even all her living.”[^12]

 To you wonderful sisters who find yourselves as widows, please know that God loves you.
 You are the choice among the choice.
 I know whereof I speak.
 My own mother has been a widow for almost three years.
 She presides as a noble matriarch over an extended family of 247.
 My wife’s mother, who is 97, remains faithful and continues to endure to the end, despite failing health.
 Dear sisters, your very lives, as an example of righteous living, continue to inspire younger family members to do better.
 You continue as teachers.